Tal-lev/Tools_of_the_Trade/README.md

 # Tools of the Trade

-An inprogress mod that adds the silver spade as a new Axe aspect.
+A mod that adds the silver spade as a new Axe aspect.

-Purely for testing, possibly bug-ridden and certainly not polished or feature complete.

 ## Features